-The growing number of things to do in Austin all year-round—not to mention the radically expanding special Austin events calendar—has been drawing record numbers of visitors to the city.
-And with the visitors have come a slew of new hotels, both stylish and boutique and absolutely mammoth (hello, JW Marriott).
-Not that visitors looking for Austin hotels were ever poorly served; the Texas capital is crawling with classic mainstays, too.
-To help narrow down your where-to-rest-my-weary-head options, we’ve focused on hotels with great accommodation, homes some of the best bars and best restaurants in Austin, all with great value and a certain X-factor.
+The growing number of things to do in Austin year-round has been drawing record numbers of visitors to the city—meaning the best Austin hotels are truly spectacular places to stay.
+From downtown hotels boasting Austin's best spas and hotel bars to stylish boutiques tucked away in chic neighborhoods, these hotels are perfect for resting your head after a long day of sightseeing.
+We’ve focused on the places with comfortable rooms, some of the best bars and best restaurants in Austin, and a certain X-factor.
 Make sure you’re coming back to one of the best hotels in Austin every night during your next stay.

 Best Austin hotels

 The more upscale cousin of Hotel San Jose, Hotel Saint Cecilia offers a luxurious take on Austin’s signature style of effortless cool.
-Named after the patron saint of music and poetry, Saint Cecilia aims to be the type of place that a modern-day version of the Stones might record Exile on Main Street at.
+Named after the patron saint of music and poetry, Saint Cecilia aims to be the type of place where a modern-day version of the Stones might record their Exile on Main Street.
 In fact, the Foo Fighters did just that and named their 2015 EP after the hotel.
 The 14 rooms are all equipped with organic beds from legacy Swedish manufacturer Hastens, kimono bathrobes, and body care products from revered NYC perfumery Le Labo.
-Check out a record from a library of vintage vinyl for listening on their Rega turntables, but make sure to bring your swimsuit: the 24hr, 50 ft heated lap pool, illuminated by a neon sign reading “Soul” makes for a great lifeguard.
+Check out a record from a library of vintage vinyl for listening on their Rega turntables, but make sure to bring your swimsuit: the 24hr, 50-foot heated lap pool, illuminated by a neon sign reading “Soul” makes for a great lifeguard.

 Helmed by the hospitality group behind downtown interior Mexican standby La Condesa and Thai favorite Sway, South Congress Hotel offers 83 rooms of understated luxury, but a stay at the South Austin newcomer offers much more than just slumber.
 Between the three restaurants (classic American at Central Standard, light kale salads at Café No Sé, and pricey omakase from Otoko), coffee shop (Mañana), lobby bar with live DJs, and retail from vintage gearheads Revival Cycles, it’s worth blocking off a weekend just to explore the grounds.